-The cabins are equipped with 8 bunks (sleeps 6 Scouts and 2 adults) and a place to hang uniforms.
+The cabins are equipped with 11 bunks (sleeps 9 Scouts and 2 adults) and a place to hang uniforms.
 Two adults of the same sex or a married couple will sleep in each of the cabins.
 In some cabins, more than one pack may be sharing cabins.
 If this is the case it will be necessary for one leader from each pack to stay in the cabin.

-Leaders who are not staying in the cabins with the Scouts will stay in the designated adult overflow campsite for male or female.
+Leaders who are not staying in the cabins with the Scouts will stay in the designated adult overflow campsite for males or females.
 For this reason, it is important to notify the camp director how many male and how many female leaders (not just the number of leaders) will be staying overnight.